yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 This patch contains the following fixes:

 - TPS-4614 [7.0.1] COVEA unitary TPS request for expiring certificate issue (TUP-29525)

-## Important note

-- You need to close Studio and delete the folder Studio_Installation_Folder/configuration/org.eclipse.osgi after install this patch.
+Note: You need to close Studio and delete the folder Studio_Installation_Folder/configuration/org.eclipse.osgi after install this patch.

 ## Prerequisites